Android Auto keeps Disconnecting? Try these Fixes

 Disable the Auto Rotate Feature of the Phone

-The auto-rotate feature helps to rotate the screen when the phone’s orientation is changed but the Android Auto app is not good at handling a sudden change in the phone’s orientation (either by a person or a car’s bump) that may cause the issue at hand.
-In such a scenario, disabling the auto-rotate feature of the phone may solve the problem.
+The auto-rotate feature helps to rotate the screen when the phone’s orientation is changed.
+However, the Android Auto app is not good at handling a sudden change in the phone’s orientation (either by a person or a car bump), which may cause the issue at hand.

 1. Open the Quick Settings menu of the phone (either by swiping down or up on the phone’s screen) and tap on Auto Rotate to disable it (if enabled).